Rjrtgarcia/ConsultEaseFinV/docs/user_manual.md

 1. Locate the faculty member on the dashboard.
 2. Tap the "Request Consultation" button on their card (note: this button is only active if they are available).
+3. The improved consultation panel will open with a smooth transition animation.
-3. Fill in the consultation details:
+4. Fill in the consultation details:
    - **Course Code** (optional): Enter the relevant course code if applicable.
    - **Consultation Details**: Describe the purpose of your consultation.
-4. Tap "Submit Request" to send your request.
+5. Tap "Submit Request" to send your request.
-5. You will receive a confirmation message when your request is successfully submitted.
+6. You will receive a confirmation message when your request is successfully submitted.
+7. The system will automatically switch to the consultation history tab with a smooth transition.

 ### Checking Request Status